alexNecroJack/S.S.-Build-Anywhere/README.md

 Not all of those are needed, I'm just recording them as hints.

 (The images are not checked for copyrights... emmm... shhhh.. xD.
 It's in the "TODO List" to find a right image.)

+Structure:
+Folder "src" has the source for the mod.
+Folder "Graphics" has uneditted/raw graphics.
+Folder "Build Anywhere" is the mod folder as it is to be dropped in the game folder "mods".